 A magnetic young actor who brings a sharp, neurotic wit and genuine heart to coming-of-age roles in blockbuster horror and superhero films.

-Jack Dylan Grazer emerged as a defining young voice of his generation in Hollywood, specializing in characters who are equal parts anxious and endearing.
-His breakout role as the hypochondriac Eddie Kaspbrak in the 2017 adaptation of Stephen King's 'It' showcased a rare comedic timing layered with palpable fear.
-He quickly cemented this persona as the foster brother and superhero enthusiast Freddy Freeman in the 'Shazam!' franchise, serving as the cynical, YouTube-obsessed heart of the film.
-Grazer's energy is intensely verbal and physically expressive, making him a standout even alongside veteran actors.
-Beyond big franchises, he has explored more dramatic territory in series like 'We Are Who We Are' and lent his voice to the animated 'Luca'.
+Jack Dylan Grazer played Eddie Kaspbrak, the hypochondriac in the 2017 adaptation of Stephen King's 'It,' showcasing rare comedic timing layered with palpable fear.
+He followed that with the role of Freddy Freeman, the cynical, YouTube-obsessed foster brother and superhero enthusiast in the 'Shazam!' franchise.
+Born in 2003, Grazer's energy is intensely verbal and physically expressive, making him a standout even alongside veteran actors.
+Beyond big franchises, he explored more dramatic territory in the series 'We Are Who We Are' and voiced a role in the animated 'Luca.'
 His career trajectory reflects a shift from child actor to a thoughtful performer choosing projects that grapple with identity, friendship, and the messy journey to adulthood.

 1997–2012